sameerahmed56/sameerahmed56/README.md

 <br />

-Hi, I'm Sameer Ahmed, a passionate self-taught React Native and Front-End developer from India.
-I love creating and developing softwares.
+Hey, I'm Sameer Ahmed, a passionate self-taught React Native and Front-End developer from India.
+I love creating anything that's unique and helpfull for anyone.
 I am curious to know how things actualy work.
+I try to learn somwthing new everyday so.
 - ⚡ Fun fact: I LOVE ANIME;)